This guide has been written for people who have a sum of money to invest.

 The Irish savings market is gradually emerging from a turbulent few years.
 Fears over the euro’s future, the strength of banks and the sovereign guarantees attached to them have driven savers to take moves to protect money on deposit.

-Much of the concern surrounding the security of deposits has abated over the last two years.
+Much of the concern surrounding the security of deposits has abated over the last decade.
 For depositors however, the improved banking landscape, the threat of deflation and the lacklustre economic outlook has led to a considerable reduction in ‘deposit interest rates’.

 Back in October 2011 you could have got an interest rate of up to 4.25% on money put into a 12-month fixed deposit account.
 Today, the best rate you’ll get is 2.3%.
 The tax paid on savings interest has also rocketed in the last few years- from 27% in 2011 to 41% today.